-An expression is a string that, when parsed and processed, evaluates a value.
+An expression is a string that is parsed and processed to evaluate a value.
 Expressions consist of field names, constants, operators, and functions.
-Field names must be wrapped in square brackets.
-Here are examples of expressions:
+Field names are wrapped in square brackets.

 "[Quantity] * [UnitPrice] * (1 - [BonusAmount])"